Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

-A live human is likely going to charge a minimum of $100 (and an experienced accountant will likely charge multiples of that).
-If you choose to use a tax preparation software, it’ll run you between $0 and $65.
+A live human is likely going to charge a minimum of $100 (and an experienced accountant will likely charge several times that.)
+Tax preparation software, on the other hand, will run you between $0 and $65.

 If I got married (or common-law married) do I need to do anything?

 Once you’re done basking in newlywed or common-law bliss, declare your new status to the CRA.
-They won’t send you a soup spoon or punch bowl, sadly, but your eligibility for certain credits (like the GST/HST credit which offsets sales tax) will now be calculated using your new, combined income — which usually means a smaller tax credit.
+They won’t send you a punch bowl, sadly, but your eligibility for certain credits (like the GST/HST credit which offsets sales tax) will now be calculated using your new, combined income.
+That usually means a smaller tax credit.
 If you forget to declare your status and collect more credit than you should, the CRA may come calling, and then you’ll have to give those funds back.

-Certain credits can be transferred from one spouse to the other, so if the spouse with a lower income isn’t able to fully benefit from a credit (like the basic personal income or tuition credit) the higher earner can claim it and help offset his or her income.
+Certain credits can be transferred from one spouse to the other, so if the spouse with a lower income isn’t able to fully benefit from a credit — like the basic personal income or tuition credit — the higher earner can claim it and help offset his or her income.
 And certain shared expenses can be combined — like medical expenses or charitable donations — and claimed by just one person for a higher total refund than if they were split.
 (Wealthsimple Tax can do all of this automatically as long as both partners’ profiles are under one account.
 Learn more about linking profiles together here.)

 Another benefit of your happy union is that you can now open a joint RRSP account — called a Spousal RRSP.
-This is an especially good option if one spouse has a much higher income than the other, because it lets you contribute to your partner’s RRSP — so one of you doesn’t end up with a much bigger account than the other.
+This is an especially good option if one spouse has a much higher income than the other because it lets you contribute to your partner’s RRSP — so one of you doesn’t end up with a much bigger account than the other.
 Why does that matter?
 In the short term, it doesn’t change a thing — every dollar you contribute lowers your taxable income.
-But down the road in retirement it makes a big difference.
-Let us explain.
+But down the road in retirement, it makes a big difference.
+Here’s how:

 I had a kid this year!
 What does that mean for my taxes?

 Congratulations!
 What you lack in sleep you will make up in credits and tax deductions.
-(And of course fulfillment and joy).
+(And of course joy).
 A few of those exciting benefits to look forward to are:

-The Canada child benefit: A tax-free monthly benefit that you can apply for as soon as your child is born to help offset the many expenses that come with having a kid.
+The Canada child benefit: a tax-free monthly benefit that you can apply for as soon as your child is born.
+It helps offset the many expenses that come with having a kid.
 Just apply once per kiddo and keep filing your taxes every year and the benefit is yours.
 Learn more here.

-Claiming child care expenses: You can deduct the amount you paid for childcare, nannies, or daycare on your tax return, as long as the childcare is freeing you up to earn an income — just add them to your tax return.
+Claiming child care expenses: you can deduct the amount you paid for childcare, nannies, or daycare on your tax return, as long as the childcare is freeing you up to earn an income.
 The amount you can claim depends on your income and the number of kids you have.

-New CARE child benefit, for residents of Ontario only: On top of the child care expenses you can write off, you may also be eligible for the CARE benefit, which gives families a refund for their childcare expenses.
+CARE child benefit, for residents of Ontario only: on top of the child care expenses you can write off, you may also be eligible for the CARE benefit, which gives families a refund for their childcare expenses.

 There are also many provincial credits and benefits (like GST) that may increase once you have a kid, and increase with each subsequent child you have.
 You can find out more about that here.

-One more non-tax related piece of advice: open a Registered Education Savings Plan (RESP)!
+One more non-tax-related piece of advice: open a Registered Education Savings Plan (RESP)!
 This is where you can sock money away for post-secondary institutions with one enormous benefit: the government will match your contributions up to a certain amount each year.
+Free money!
 You can learn more about that here.

-If you’re planning ahead and thinking of buying a home in 2020, there’s also the Home Buyer’s Plan.
+If you’re planning ahead and thinking of buying a home in 2021, there’s also the Home Buyer’s Plan.
 How does it work?
 Well, if you have funds in your RRSP, you can withdraw up to $35,000 tax-free to put towards the purchase of your home — you just have to make sure to start paying it back two years after withdrawing it and fully pay it back over the next 15 years.

 How do I deal with my side-hustle income?

-If you — like one in three Canadians — do work outside of your primary job, don’t forget you have to report the income on your tax return.
+If you — like one-in-three Canadians — do work outside of your primary job, don’t forget you have to report the income on your tax return.
 That extra money will most likely be considered self-employment income, so you’ll need to complete a T2125 form.
-Just enter what you earned and deduct expenses you incurred to earn it (like paying for a metro card to commute, or gas for your car).
+Just enter what you earned and deduct expenses you incurred to earn it (like home office expenses, for instance).
+Not sure what counts as a business expense?
+Learn more here.

 What’s the smartest way to use my refund?